TomerBeren/Pokedex/README.md

 - View your caught Pokémon in the favorites sidebar.
 - Remove a Pokémon from the favorites list using the remove button.
 - Filter the favorites list by name or by type using the search bar or the type dropdown.

+### Note
+To use the filter pokemons please make sure you are on the first page of the favorites side bar.

 ## Photos
 ![Screenshot 2024-06-28 181339](https://github.com/TomerBeren/Pokedex/assets/118894673/b5a42911-a712-4511-869b-462b826980b0)